-To call a press conference put out a short press release several days in advance and follow it up by a phone call to the News Desk the day before.
-Between 11am and 4pm is the best time of day.
+To call a press conference: Put out a short press release several days in advance and follow it up with a phone call the day before.
 Arrange a room where about a dozen people can sit comfortably.
-Have copies of all press releases, any further information you may have, any photos you have (particularly 'before' and 'after' ones) and several people from the squat prepared to tell their individual stories.
+Have copies of all press releases, leaflets, photos etc. to hand and several people from the squat(s) prepared to tell their own stories.